 Why teach English in Vietnam?

 To further sweeten the deal, with some good job hunting you can teach English in Vietnam earning a very comfortable salary.
-All while living in a country much cheaper than in the West.
-As a result we have been able to grow our savings much quicker than we would have in the UK!
-Hopefully by the end of our contracts we will be in a position to experience some travel long-term and still have a float to kick-start the next adventure.
+All while living in a country much cheaper than out West.
+As a result I have been able to grow my savings quicker than I would have in the UK while being able to live a very comfortable lifestyle.
+Hopefully by the end of my contract I will be in a position to experience some travel long-term and still have a float to kick-start the next adventure.

 Better yet, most who teach English in Vietnam work roughly a 25 hrs/week job, compared to 40 hrs/week at home.
-We are lucky to only work 18 hours a week, yet we are earning the same salary as we were at home for fewer hours a week (equating to a higher hourly pay rate).
-So by working in Vietnam, we have plenty time to enjoy the city and relax during the working week.
-Alternatively you can fill your working week with additional side jobs or private tutoring, of which there are plenty on offer.
+I am lucky to only work 18 hours a week, yet I am earning the same salary as I was at home for fewer hours a week (equating to a higher hourly pay rate).
+So by working in Vietnam, I have plenty time to enjoy the city and relax alongside my working day.
+Alternatively, many teachers fill their schedules here by working further jobs or doing private tutoring, of which there are plenty opportunities.

 Do you see why it appeals to teach English in Vietnam?

-Now, try and tell me this doesn’t sound appealing to a young couple with a dream to see the world, working full time but getting nowhere saving money in the UK.
-Add in a recent university graduate without a set career path and a boyfriend looking to change career and here we are!
-We are lucky that we don’t yet have any monetary ties to the Scotland, no mortgage or careers to leave behind.
+Now, try and tell me this doesn’t sound appealing to a young girl with a dream to see the world, working full time but getting nowhere saving money in the UK.
+Add in that I’m a recent university graduate without a set career path or clear idea of what they want to do and here I am!
+I am lucky that I don’t have any ties to the Scotland: no mortgage or careers to leave behind.
 If you are in a similar situation, then there is literally no better time than the present to take on an new adventure and teach English in Vietnam!

 Do you see the appeal of teaching in Vietnam?
-Have you ever wanted to teach English in Vietnam?
+Have you ever considered teaching English in Vietnam?

 Like this post?
 Pin and share it!